-The operations manager is the central steward of the physical resources of the parish.
+The business and pastoral administrator is a key steward of the physical resources of the parish.
 Her duties break down into the following areas:

 Financial: together with the assistance of the parish bookkeeper, oversee the payroll, accounting, general ledger and general files; monitor collections, counting, recording and depositing of parish revenue; oversee the timing and preparation of the annual diocesan financial report and oversee review process with Finance Council.